 4. Listen to your employees

 Employees are one of your biggest assets.
 In order to retain them, you should listen to what they want to share.
 If they’re happy to work with you, they will be able to managing multiple projects with less drama.
+Utilizing performance management software can facilitate this process by providing a structured platform for employees and managers to communicate, set goals, and track progress.

 After all, your employees are the best people to vouch for your employer’s brand.
 They see everything that’s going on behind the scenes, and they know what it’s like to work for the company day in and day out.